Communication Workers Union (United Kingdom): 2021 RPE industrial dispute and strike

-On 24 February 2021, 170 BT Openreach employees commenced a total of three weeks strike action in opposition to the companies unagreed changes to their Terms & Conditions, along with proposals that could impact taxpayer expenditure for public funded projects.
+On 24 February 2021, 170 BT Openreach employees commenced a total of three weeks' strike action in opposition to the company's unagreed changes to their terms and conditions, along with proposals that could impact taxpayer expenditure for public funded projects.

-CWU Deputy General Secretary, Andy Kerr commented that "the fact that management’s total intransigence on the issue has resulted in the first industrial action anywhere in BT Group for 22 years tells its own story."
+CWU Deputy General Secretary Andy Kerr commented that "the fact that management's total intransigence on the issue has resulted in the first industrial action anywhere in BT Group for 22 years tells its own story".

 The staff involved were Repayment Project Engineers (RPE).
 Their job involved diverting and/or protecting BT cables during major building works, including local authority and government schemes.

-To date, the industrial dispute has not been settled and is still debated at executive level.
+The dispute was officially resolved in July 2021 when the CWU and BT Group executives signed a national framework agreement on job security, redundancy terms, and site closures, which successfully avoided a company-wide strike.

 2022 BT and Openreach industrial dispute and strike

 In June 2022, the CWU conducted its first company-wide industrial action ballot in BT Group since 1987.
-In Openreach, where 28,425 CWU members were entitled to vote, participants recorded a 95.8% ‘yes’ vote for industrial action on a 74.8% turnout.
-In BT, where 10,353 were issued with ballot papers, another ‘yes’ vote of 91.5% was recorded on a 58.2% turnout.
+In Openreach, where 28,425 CWU members were entitled to vote, participants recorded a 95.8% "yes" vote for industrial action on a 74.8% turnout.
+In BT, where 10,353 were issued with ballot papers, another "yes" vote of 91.5% was recorded on a 58.2% turnout.

 The CWU hoped that such an overwhelming demonstration of workforce anger would persuade management back to the negotiating table were, however, met with BT categorically refusing to re-open 2022 pay negotiations.

 As a result, the first national industrial action in BT Group for three and a half decades took place on 29 July and 1 August – with the all-out strike days being solidly observed by members in both BT and Openreach.

-Two further all-out strike days took place on Tuesday 30 and Wednesday 31 August.

-Following this, another four days of strike action was announced for Thursday 6 October, Monday 10 October, Thursday 20 October and Monday 24 October.
+Two further all-out strike days took place on 30 and 31 August.
+Another four days of strike action were announced for 6, 10, 20 and 24 October.

-The dispute, which involves more than 40,000 CWU members working for BT and Openreach, was triggered by BT’s unilateral imposition of real-terms pay cuts for all CWU-represented grades.
+The dispute, which involved more than 40,000 CWU members working for BT and Openreach, was triggered by BT's unilateral imposition of real-terms pay cuts for all CWU-represented grades.